HMS-Core/hms-location-demo/hms-location-demo-android-studio/kotlin/README.md

 2. use IDE's functionality to install configured project on to your device.

 ## Supported Environments
-   HMS Core (APK) 4.0.3 or later has been installed on Huawei Android phones.
+   Huawei phones with EMUI 5.0 or later, Huawei tablets, or non-Huawei phones with Android 5.1 or later.

 ## Sample Code
 1. Invoke the addGeofence method of GeoFenceData to add a geo-fence.
 The code location is in the addGeofence method of the  src\main\java\com\huawei\hmssample2\geofence\GeoFenceActivity.java fle.